crispab/crisp-dna/_docs/ownership-model.md

 Now you might thinking "Huh, so *anyone* is allowed to become a partner?
 Really?".

 Exactly!
 The idea is that, if we wouldn't trust someone to co-own the company, why would we trust them to represent Crisp at all?
-So if, after two years, we don't trust a Crisper enough to offer them ownership, that's a sign they shouldn't be at Crisp at all.
+So if, after two years, we don't trust a Member enough to offer them ownership, that's a sign they shouldn't be at Crisp at all.
 So far this has never happened though.

 > Actually, in the bad old days we used to have a kind of "selection process" for new partners.
 Most people hated it, felt like a stupid beauty contest of some sort, and the people who were NOT offered partnership were of course really disappointed and wondered why.
 So we ditched that model.